Texas Wesleyan University Community Counseling Center

 - Recognizes the uniqueness of each individual

-The Counselors of the Counseling Center respect client confidentiality to the fullest extent allowed by law.
-Information about a student's participation in Counseling Services will not be released outside of Counseling Center to anyone, including TWU faculty and staff, without the student's written authorization.
+The Counselors/Therapists of the Texas Wesleyan University Community Counseling Center respect client confidentiality to the fullest extent allowed by law.
+Information about a student's participation in Counseling Services will not be released outside of Texas Wesleyan University Community Counseling Center to anyone, including TWU faculty and staff, without the student's written authorization.
 There are, however, limits to confidentiality as required by law.
 These limits may include the following:

 - threat to life (self and/or others)